365 day money back guarantee

 So, how long does allergy brain fog last?
 The duration of allergy-induced brain fog varies depending on individual factors such as allergen exposure, severity of allergies, and overall health.
 In some cases, symptoms may subside relatively quickly once allergen exposure is minimized, while others may experience prolonged brain fog until allergies are effectively managed.

-Implementing tips for mental clarity into your daily routine can make a substantial difference.
+Implementing tips for mental clarity or any of the best mushrooms for mental clarity into your daily routine can make a substantial difference.
 These strategies may include regular exercise, maintaining a balanced diet, ensuring quality sleep, and possibly adjusting your environment to reduce allergen exposure.

 How to Alleviate Brain Fog?